 By Michael Stackpole

 The Valley’s own Stackpole kicked off his acclaimed “X-Wing” series with this 1996 novel.
-The novel follows X-Wing ace pilot Wedge Antilles as he assembles an elite group of pilots to tackle the suicidal missions no one else can handle.
+The novel follows ace pilot Wedge Antilles as he assembles an elite group of pilots to tackle the suicidal missions no one else can handle.

 By Timothy Zahn